 The short answer is yes, we will see The Mandalorian season two.
 Disney and Lucasfilm didn’t invest this much time, effort, and money into a one-off.
 The larger success is just icing on the cake.

-This indicates a couple of things.
-First, that a second season was likely in the works from the beginning.
+In order to get into production so fast, The Mandalorian season 2 was likely in the works from the beginning.
 Again, not much of a shock.
 Barring all but the most stunning debacle, we were likely always in for this.

 Who Will Return for Season 2 of The Mandalorian?